byterubpay/byterub-site/_posts/2017-06-18-logs-for-the-Community-meeting-held-on-2017-06-18.md

 **\<rehrar>** pumppp, not to my knowledge no
 **\<bgmrkbtc>** how far long roughly is kovri development? i know that's a hard question to answer.
 What is currently possible with kovri?
 **\<rehrar>** It was stated before that the Alpha is close
-**\<gym7rjm>** How much will Kovri increase bandwidth for someone running a monero node assuming this really takes off and rivals Tor?
+**\<gym7rjm>** How much will Kovri increase bandwidth for someone running a byterub node assuming this really takes off and rivals Tor?
 Also, will there be a way to limit what traffic gets routed through your node?
-I wouldnt want general hidden internet traffic, I would prefer just monero txns...
+I wouldnt want general hidden internet traffic, I would prefer just byterub txns...
 **\<rehrar>** that was about a month ago
 **\<rehrar>** that's a good question gym7rjm, and I don't know
 **\<rehrar>** everyone is free to go to #kovri and ask questions